ryanrolds/presentations/slides/cicd.md

 * ⛏️ Terraform
 * ☁️ Your cloud provider's

+???
+While the Workflow Engine is the largest decision, IaC is the larget change in developer behavior and mental models.
+Not only is your code versioned controlled, but so is your infrastructure.

 ---
 class: middle, no-dots

 # 🖊️Commits & PRs

-* ⚙️ Pushing commit triggers CI workflow
+* ⚙️ Pushing a commit triggers CI workflow
 * 🚢 Merging PR triggers CI and deployment workflows

+???
+Major touch points for the everage developer.
+It's entirely driven by changes to Git.
+No buttons to tigger CI/CD, except for retrying a workflow.

 ---
 class: middle, no-dots